truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/SingleSystemSettings.md

 {{< tabs "System Menu" >}}
 {{< tab "Edit" >}}

-To edit a system's general settings, click the **Edit** button in the system settings menu.
+To edit system general settings, click the **Edit** button in the system settings menu.

 The **General Settings** window lets users edit the system's IP address/hostname, nickname, password/API key, and alert options.
 Click **SAVE CHANGES** to keep your changes, or **RESET** reset and start over.